-17 The Bureau began handling complaints about virtual currency as part of the money transfer complaint category on August 11, 2014.
+34 The Bureau began handling complaints about virtual currency as part of the money transfer complaint category on August 11, 2014.

 Types of Money Transfer Complaints %

-Fraud or scam 43%

-Other transaction issues (Unauthorized transaction, cancellation, refund, etc.) 23%

-Money was not available when promised 17%

 Other service issues (Advertising or marketing, pricing, privacy, etc.) 8%

 Incorrect/missing disclosures or info 5%

 Wrong amount charged or received (Transfer amounts, fees, exchange rates, taxes, etc.) 5%

 Total money transfer complaints 100%

-This table illustrates that the most common type of money transfer complaint was about fraud or scams.
+Table 17 illustrates that the most common type of money transfer complaint is about fraud or scams.
 In these cases, the consumer is prompted to send funds as a result of a scam, and someone other than the consumer's intended recipient ultimately receives the funds.
-For example, consumers often complain that they were prompted to transfer funds in response to a request for help from a family member or friend; for the purchase of goods or services, the rental of an apartment, a loan, or a job opportunity; or to pay taxes on lottery earnings.
+For example, consumers often complain that they were prompted to transfer funds in response to a request for help from a family member or friend, for the purchase of goods or services, the rental of an apartment, a loan, a job opportunity, or to pay taxes on lottery earnings.
 In response to such complaints, companies engaged in money transfers suggest that they have no liability when someone other than the intended recipient receives the funds, as long as the company complied with its policies and procedures and the minimum identification requirements were satisfied by the recipient.
-Another common type of complaint involves issues with other transactions, such as the refusal to cancel transactions or honor refunds when the consumer believes the company should provide them.
+Other common complaints involve issues with other aspects of transactions, such as unauthorized transactions, and refusals to cancel or provide refunds when the consumers believe the company should provide them.

-Consumers' prepaid card complaints
+Consumers' prepaid cards complaints

-Figure 12 and Table 10 show the types of prepaid card complaints reported by consumers for the approximately 2,100 prepaid card complaints the CFPB has received.18
+Figure 12 and Table 18 show the types of prepaid card complaints reported by consumers for the approximately 2,100 prepaid card complaints the CFPB has received.35